Sonolus/wiki-engine-specs/docs/overview.md

 Engine's main responsibility is to provide behavioral logics such as drawing of gameplay elements, playing of SFX, input handling, and judging player performance.
 A level is then able to provide data, and combining with engine's logic it can create a full gameplay experience for players.

-An engine consists of configuration and data.
+An engine consists of configuration, play data, tutorial data, and rom.

 ## Configuration